tryyang2001/tp/docs/UserGuide.md

 ### **4.4 Scheduling Your Exercises**

-This feature allows you to record all your Upcoming Exercises into the Upcoming Exercise List.
+Besides your current exercises, you may also record all your Upcoming Exercises that you plan to do into the Upcoming Exercise List.
+This will allow you to plan your exercises in advance and be more aware of your calorie output from your exercises in the near future.

 #### 4.4.1 Adding Upcoming Exercise Items `add e/`

-This command adds an Upcoming Exercise into the Upcoming Exercise List.
+By adding an Exercise Item with a future date, your exercise will be treated as an Upcoming Exercise and gets added into the Upcoming Exercise List.

 Format:`add e/ITEM {c/CALORIES} {d/DD-MM-YYYY}` adds an Upcoming Exercise with its respective calories burnt on the given date (`DD-MM-YYYY`}.